-New tyres require a breaking-in period which can help to improve safety on the road.
-You should attempt breaking in your new tyres in before tackling day-to-day driving and this will result in optimum levels of performance from your new tyres.
+New tyres require a breaking-in, or wearing-in period.
+This can help to improve safety on the road and enhances the performance of your tyres.
+You should attempt breaking in your new tyres in before tackling day-to-day driving - as this will result in optimum levels of performance from your new tyres.

 Although this layer is invisible, it is present and will not wear off for a short time and it can provide a barrier between the tyre and the road.
 For this reason, it is important that you wear in your tyres carefully to help remove this agent.

 Furthermore, the moulding process will also leave the surface of the tyre covered with small vent holes and the surface will be smooth and tread will be stiff.
 A period where you drive in your tyres is known to be extremely effective as it will allow your tyres to settle and attain their intended performance levels.

-You should imagine the first 150 - 200 miles in your new tyres as a running in period, and during this time, you will need to take care whilst driving in your new tyres.
+You should imagine the first 150 - 200 miles in your new tyres as a running in period, and during this time, you will need to take care whilst driving on new tyres.
 Following this period, your new car tyres should be able to offer the handling and gripping capabilities that you expect.

 While breaking in new tyres, you should drive at a medium speed and avoid sharp cornering and harsh braking.
 It is also a good idea to leave a larger distance than usual to the vehicle in front, as your grip and braking properties may not yet be up to the required standard.

 Whilst wearing in new tyres, stick to dry roads and take care to avoid mud and snow if possible.
 This will help you to abrade the surface of the tyres.

 As well as allowing your new car tyres to adjust to the roads, this running in period will give you a chance to adjust to your new tyres.
 Even if your new tyres are the same model as your old tyres, you will notice a significant difference whilst driving, especially if your old tyres were particularly worn.